-One way to influence physicians is to sponsor “training” seminars.
-This is generally a lavish meal at the finest place in town, accompanied by a brief “informational” talk on the merits of the sponsor’s product.
-This is pretty tempting, I know.
-More than once I too have been swayed by an invitation to dine on Big Pharm’s dime.
-Marshall Mc Luhan once said that the “medium is in the message”, but it is hard to shrug off the message when it is accompanied with expensive wine, a wild truffle terrine and the Atlantic salmon en croute.
+“Training” seminars are one way to influence physicians.
+An upscale meal at the finest place in town, accompanied by a brief informational talk is what one of these seminars entails.
+Pretty tempting, right?
+More than once I have also been swayed by an invitation to dine on a Big Pharm’s dime.
+Marshall McLuhan once said that the “medium is in the message,” but it’s hard to shrug off the message when it’s accompanied with expensive wine and Atlantic salmon en Croute.

 All physicians are responsible for maintaining a certain number of Continuing Medical Education credits by the respective medical boards of their states.
-Typically these are fairly costly to attend; airfare to the city, hotel lodging and meals.
-But it is well within the law for a drug company to sponsor a physician’s medical education, and many take advantage of this opportunity.
-Now of course the lectures are unbiased.
-It just happens that the best product for the treatment of the condition to be discussed is made by the entity that sponsored the conference!
+Typically, these are costly to attend – airfare to the city, hotel lodging and meals.
+But it’s well within the law for a drug company to sponsor a physician’s medical education.
+Many take advantage of this opportunity.
+Of course, the lectures are unbiased.
+It just happens that the best product for the treatment of the condition discussed is made by the entity that sponsored the conference!
 Is it coercion or coincidence?
 Sometimes the areas begin to grey, and sadly so too do the motives for recommending a certain medication or treatment.

 We can THINK.
-We can all take a moment to reflect upon what seems to be the best, and safest course of action for our health, and whether the newest, greatest thing will really live up to its hype and hyperbole.
+We can all take a moment to reflect upon what seems to be the best, and safest course of action for our health.
+Whether the newest, greatest thing will really live up to its hype.
 We can QUESTION our providers as to why a certain (often new and expensive) treatment is being recommended to us.
-We can EDUCATE ourselves (and believe it or not our doctors) by reading, studying and utilizing the multiple resources that are available through the internet, seminars, webinars, medical publications, and our friends.
+We can EDUCATE ourselves (and believe it or not our doctors) by reading, studying and utilizing the multiple resources that are available through the internet, seminars, webinars, medical publications and our friends.

-And finally, we can be REMINDED that true health is not simply found in a pill or tincture, but from a commitment to a path of wellness found in our family, our community, our lifestyle choices, and our mind.
+And finally, we can be REMINDED that true health is not simply found in a pill or tincture, but from a commitment to a path of wellness found in our family, community, lifestyle choices and our mind.

 Dr. Scott Resnick